 Chipotle Steak Recipe (Copycat)

-- 1/2 medium red onion coarsely chopped see notes
+- 1/2 medium red onion coarsely chopped

 - 3 cloves garlic

-- 2 tablespoons adobo sauce from a small can of Chipotle peppers
+- 2 tablespoons adobo sauce (see notes)

 - 2 tablespoons ancho chile powder